Skip to content

 Is a tablespoon the same everywhere?

 Not quite.
 The US tablespoon is 14.79 ml.
-The metric tablespoon (used in Australia, UK, Canada) is 15 ml.
-The difference is tiny — about 1.4% — and negligible for most recipes.
+The metric tablespoon used in Australia, UK, and Canada is 15 ml.
+The difference is only about 1.4% — negligible for nearly every recipe.